Guiding principles are self-support and equal opportunity.

 – Never, under any circumstances, take water with a person’s name written on it.
 Their life may be depending on it.
 Violating this is grounds for instant disqualification.

-– If you encounter a water cache box that is depleted (less than 2 gallons), has trash, or is otherwise in disarray, please send an email to email@example.com as soon as possible.
+– If you encounter a water cache box that is depleted (less than 2 gallons), has trash, or is otherwise in disarray, please send an email to firstname.lastname@example.org as soon as possible.
 All of us are responsible for them, and any issues will be blamed on the race.
-If we are not responsible, it could easily lead to the end of the race. – Bring and study the water chart (PDF) on this page: https://aztrail.org/explore/water-sources There are other water sources out there and they may save your thirsty lips plus reduce the overall impact of the race on the trail.
+If we are not responsible, it could easily lead to the end of the race. – Bring and study the water chart (PDF) on this page: https://aztrail.org/explore/water-sources.
+There are other water sources out there and they may save your thirsty lips plus reduce the overall impact of the race on the trail.
 The fact is the caches are not needed to travel the trail by bicycle, so racers should NOT be relying on them.
-The race organizes volunteers to check on the caches, clean and replenish them before and after the event.
+The race organizes volunteers to check on the caches, clean and replenish them after the event.

 Absolutely NO unattended food and beverage caches, PLEASE!
 These are a bad, bad idea for so many reasons and if we cannot control ourselves, they will be the undoing of the race.
 Do not leave drinks or food unattended, in a cooler, or otherwise, anywhere on the route, especially not at a water cache!
 Besides being against the spirit of the race it’s bad trail form, causes litter, is bad for wildlife and wilderness.